Skip to content

 Cast your first chart

-Five required fields: birth_datetime (ISO 8601 with timezone offset), latitude, longitude, school, locale.
+Five required fields: birth_datetime (local clock time at the birth place, ISO 8601 naive — no Z, no offset; the server resolves the historical timezone from the coordinates), latitude, longitude, school, locale.
 Everything else defaults — see Tools below for the full input schema.

 curl -X POST https://mcp.kundalimcp.com/mcp \